OscarJHernandez/qc_portfolio_optimization/README.md

 The following notebooks are included in this repository

 [Quantum portfolio optimization notebook](/Final_notebook.ipynb)
 * Contains the main contributions of this project.
-Shows how to use the quantum circuits to optimize the portfolio
+Shows how to use the QAOA algorithm to optimize an N-stock portfolio.

 [Cross entropy optimization explanation notebook](/Cross_Entropy_Optimization.ipynb)